Resonant Inc (NASDAQ:RESN) Major Shareholder Longboard Capital Advisors, Ll Sells 51,182 Shares

-Resonant Inc (NASDAQ:RESN) major shareholder Longboard Capital Advisors, Ll sold 51,182 shares of the company’s stock in a transaction dated Tuesday, January 28th.
-The shares were sold at an average price of $2.77, for a total transaction of $141,774.14.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Major shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.
+Resonant Inc (NASDAQ:RESN) major shareholder Longboard Capital Advisors, Ll sold 51,182 shares of the firm’s stock in a transaction that occurred on Tuesday, January 28th.
+The stock was sold at an average price of $2.77, for a total transaction of $141,774.14.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Major shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.

 Longboard Capital Advisors, Ll also recently made the following trade(s):

-RESN has been the topic of a number of research reports.
-Zacks Investment Research downgraded shares of Resonant from a “buy” rating to a “hold” rating in a research report on Wednesday, January 8th.
-Needham & Company LLC restated a “buy” rating and set a $4.50 target price on shares of Resonant in a research report on Wednesday, November 6th.
-Finally, HC Wainwright restated a “buy” rating and set a $4.00 target price on shares of Resonant in a research report on Monday, October 14th.
+Several institutional investors have recently bought and sold shares of the company.
+BlackRock Inc. increased its holdings in shares of Resonant by 441.1% during the 2nd quarter.
+BlackRock Inc. now owns 354,507 shares of the semiconductor company’s stock worth $843,000 after buying an additional 288,991 shares during the last quarter.
+Private Advisor Group LLC raised its position in shares of Resonant by 34.8% during the 2nd quarter.
+Private Advisor Group LLC now owns 19,985 shares of the semiconductor company’s stock valued at $48,000 after buying an additional 5,156 shares during the period.
+Vanguard Group Inc. raised its position in shares of Resonant by 8.4% during the 2nd quarter.
+Vanguard Group Inc. now owns 807,528 shares of the semiconductor company’s stock valued at $1,922,000 after buying an additional 62,341 shares during the period.
+Finally, Morgan Stanley raised its position in shares of Resonant by 142.2% during the 2nd quarter.
+Morgan Stanley now owns 502,029 shares of the semiconductor company’s stock valued at $1,194,000 after buying an additional 294,717 shares during the period.
+10.25% of the stock is owned by institutional investors and hedge funds.

-Several large investors have recently made changes to their positions in RESN.
-Private Advisor Group LLC raised its position in shares of Resonant by 34.8% in the 2nd quarter.
-Private Advisor Group LLC now owns 19,985 shares of the semiconductor company’s stock valued at $48,000 after acquiring an additional 5,156 shares during the period.
-BlackRock Inc. raised its position in shares of Resonant by 441.1% in the 2nd quarter.
-BlackRock Inc. now owns 354,507 shares of the semiconductor company’s stock valued at $843,000 after acquiring an additional 288,991 shares during the period.
-Morgan Stanley raised its position in shares of Resonant by 142.2% in the 2nd quarter.
-Morgan Stanley now owns 502,029 shares of the semiconductor company’s stock valued at $1,194,000 after acquiring an additional 294,717 shares during the period.
-Finally, Vanguard Group Inc. raised its position in shares of Resonant by 8.4% in the 2nd quarter.
-Vanguard Group Inc. now owns 807,528 shares of the semiconductor company’s stock valued at $1,922,000 after acquiring an additional 62,341 shares during the period.
-Institutional investors and hedge funds own 10.25% of the company’s stock.
+Several equities research analysts recently commented on the company.
+Needham & Company LLC reiterated a “buy” rating and set a $4.50 price objective on shares of Resonant in a research report on Wednesday, November 6th.
+Zacks Investment Research lowered Resonant from a “buy” rating to a “hold” rating in a research note on Wednesday, January 8th.
+Finally, HC Wainwright restated a “buy” rating and issued a $4.00 target price on shares of Resonant in a report on Monday, October 14th.

 Resonant Inc, a late-stage development company, designs and develops filter designs for radio frequency (RF) front-ends used in the mobile device industry in the United States.
 It uses Infinite Synthesized Networks technology, a software platform that is used to configure and connect resonators, the building blocks of RF filters.